qfpl/elm-workshop/README.md

 - Write some new view that displays the loginError if the Maybe has a value (Pattern matching is fine or you can use Utils.maybe).

 This wont do much, but it will print an error if the user doesn't authenticate and do nothing if it is good.
 That's OK for now.
 At this point you should now see how we can fire off effects in our update and how the return from our backend call comes in a later msg HandleLoginResp.

+playerId / password that are already in the database ready for testing are user1 .. user5 with the password "pass".

 ## Exercise 2: Register Form